vivianjeng/vivianjeng.github.io/_projects/2019-04-17-costdown-smartcontract.md

 ## Abstract

-Different from traditional programs, which run on local machines or in the clouds, smart contracts run mostly on miners’ devices; moreover, users of smart contracts have to pay fees (i.e., gases in Ethereum) to miners for executing transactions on the blockchain.
-Lacking of enough experiences in developing smart contracts makes write **low cost** and **high efficiency smart contracts** becoming a very challenging task.
-In this work, by collating existed approaches and developing new methods for reducing gas consumption, a set of systematical step-by-step guidelines for developing low cost smart contracts is proposed.
-To prove its usefulness, **ZoKrates verifier**, a very complicated and costly contract, is used to demonstrate how our scheme can effectively cut the gas consumption down.
+Different from traditional programs, which run on local machines or in the clouds, smart contracts run mostly on miners’ devices; moreover, users of smart contracts have to pay fees (i.e., gases in Ethereum) to miners for executing the transactions on the blockchain.
+Lack of enough experience in developing smart contracts makes writing **low cost** and **highly efficient smart contracts** a very challenging task.
+During this work, by collating existing approaches and developing new methods for reducing gas consumption, a set of systematical step-by-step guidelines for developing low cost smart contracts is proposed.
+To prove its usefulness, **ZoKrates verifier**, a very complicated and costly contract, is used to demonstrate how our scheme can effectively decrease the gas consumption.

 ![img13.png](img13.png)
 *Figure 1.
 The workflow of the proposed smart contract smartening scheme for reducing gas consumption*